Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 You might want a fixed rate if …

 - You want predictable repayments.
 Fixed rates stay the same for the length of your loan term.

 - You think rates will increase.
 If the economy is booming with no sign of downturn, variable rates will likely be high and stay high.

 - You need lower monthly repayments.
 A long term can lower your monthly cost, but increase the chance a variable rate will skyrocket.

 You might want a variable rate if …

 - Rates are low — and you think they’ll stay that way.
-Benchmark rates are typically lower in economies recovering from a recession, though they’ve increased slowly over the past few years.
+Benchmark rates are typically lower during a recession and during the recovery period.

 - Your loan is short term.
-Variable rates have less time to fluctuate over shorter loan terms, meaning there’s typically less risk of paying high rates.
+Shorter loan terms mean there’s less time for rates to fluctuate and less risk of paying a higher rate.

 Variable rates are generally riskier than fixed rates and certainly aren’t for everyone.
 But you might pay less in overall interest if you play your cards right: Stick to a shorter term, and pay attention to what the experts say about the interest rate market.

 For even more details to the ins and outs of federal loans, private loans, refinancing and more – read our comprehensive guide to student loans.